Indiana University - Bloomington, Robert A. and Sandra S. Borns Jewish Studies Program

 |Position:||Non-Tenure Track Faculty, Visiting Scholar|

-The Robert A. and Sandra S. Borns Jewish Studies Program at Indiana University’s new center for scholarly and cultural exchange with Israel, the Olamot Center, welcomes applications for a Visiting Scholar position for the Spring semester, 2020.
+The Robert A. and Sandra S. Borns Jewish Studies Program at Indiana University’s center for scholarly and cultural exchange with Israel, the Olamot Center, welcomes applications for a Visiting Lecturer position and Melanie and Andrew Goodman Postdoctoral Fellow for the academic year 2021-2022.
 Founded in 2017, the Olamot Center aims to realize the substantial potential for scholarly dialogue and collaboration with scholars in Israeli institutions of higher learning by offering Israeli scholars an opportunity to teach and conduct research in one of the largest and oldest Jewish Studies Programs in North America.

-The Olamot Visiting Scholar will teach two undergraduate courses on the history of modern Israel, complementing the offerings of the Borns Jewish Studies Program, and will also present a workshop for the program on his or her main area of research.
-The visiting scholar is also expected to participate in the activities of the Borns JSP and to contribute to intellectual life at IU.
+The Olamot Center Visiting Lecturer and Postdoctoral Fellow will teach two undergraduate courses per semester in the history, society, and culture of modern Israel, complementing the offerings of the Borns Jewish Studies Program (4 courses in total).
+The Fellow will also present at a workshop for the Program on their main area of research.
+The Fellow is expected to participate in the activities of the Borns JSP and to contribute to intellectual life at IU.

-Interested candidates should review the application requirements and submit their application electronically at http://indiana.peopleadmin.com/postings/7391.
-Application materials include a cover letter, C.V., short writing sample (20-30 pages), contact information for three references, and a list of suggested courses.
-Questions about the application process or the application can be directed to: Olamot Visiting Scholar Position, Borns Jewish Studies Program, Indiana University, Hamiliton Luger School of Global and International Studies, 355 N. Jordan Avenue, Room 4004A, Bloomington, IN 47405-1105, or via email to firstname.lastname@example.org with the subject line “Olamot Visiting Scholar Position”.
-Consideration of applications will begin on March 15, 2019 and will remain open until filled, with priority given to applications submitted before March 15, 2019.
+Interested candidates should review the application requirements and submit their application electronically at https://indiana.peopleadmin.com/postings/10462.
+Application materials include a cover letter, C.V., short writing sample (20-30 pages), contact information for three references, diversity statement, and a list of suggested courses.
+Questions about the application process or the application can be directed to: Olamot Visiting Scholar Position, Borns Jewish Studies Program, Indiana University, Hamiliton Luger School of Global and International Studies, 355 N. Jordan Avenue, Room 4004A, Bloomington, IN 47405-1105, or via email to email@example.com with the subject line “Olamot Visiting Fellow Position”.
+Consideration of applications will begin on March 29, 2021 and will remain open until filled, with priority given to applications submitted before March 29, 2021.

-More information about the Olamot Center can be found on its website at https://olamot.indiana.edu/index.html.
-Questions about the position can be sent to Professor Jason Mokhtarian, the director of the center, at email@example.com.
+More information about the Olamot Center can be found on its website at https://olamot.indiana.edu/.
+Questions about the position can be sent to Professor Irit Dekel , the Director of the Center, at firstname.lastname@example.org.